ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 ### Implementation

 Section 1 tasks:-

 1. Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs.
 2. Calculate the flop ratio.

 ```math
 Flop\ Ratio = \frac{Number\ of\ D\ Flip\ Flops}{Total\ Number\ of\ Cells}
 ```

 ```math
 Percentage\ of\ DFF's = Flop\ Ratio * 100
 ```

-* All section 1 logs, reports and results can be found in following run folder:
+- All section 1 logs, reports and results can be found in following run folder: [27-10_17-46](WEEK_6/openlane_working_dir/openlane/designs/picorv32a/runs/27-10_17-46)

-#### 1. Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs.
+#### 1. Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs

 Commands to invoke the OpenLANE flow and perform synthesis